stefanbylund/zxnext_bmp_tools/README.md

 # Next BMP Tools

-The **Next BMP tools** are BMP image conversion tools targetting Sinclair ZX Spectrum Next.
+The **Next BMP tools** are BMP image conversion tools targetting ZX Spectrum Next.
 These tools are used for converting the palette of 8-bit BMP files to Spectrum Next format and converting such 8-bit BMP files to raw image files suitable for layer 2 and sprite graphics on Spectrum Next.
 The tools are described in more detail below.

 The Next BMP tools are inspired by Jim Bagley's BMPtoNext and NextGrab tools but